AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 3. Press the <Keys.HardKey>Record</Keys.HardKey> button.

-4. Press the **Select** button of an empty playback to record the cue.
+4. Press the <strong>Select</strong> button of an empty playback to record the cue.
 The handles where you can record the cue will flash.
 You can also record a cue onto a touch button in the Playbacks window.